kellencataldo/c_objects/tutorials/0_introduction/1_function_pointers.md

 ```

  One last thing to mention is that the difference in python between
- map(func(), list) and map(func, list) is the same difference between calling
+ map(func(), list) and map(func, list) is the first is function call,
- our function as map(square_func_ptr, ...) and map(square_func, ...).
-In both
- languages, the first version will invoke the call immediately, and the
- second is a pointer to a function which will be used to map every element
+ and the second is a pointer to that function.
- in the list.

  Along with map, I have also implemented filter, sort, and
  reduce in the list_functions.c file.
 In the file /test/test_1.c I